DetailCLIP: Injecting Image Details into CLIP's Feature Space: Methodology

 \subsubsection{Query Proxy Loss}

-In the context of small objects within an image, there will be one patch feature containing the most information about the object, which we denote as $u_{\text{max}} \in \mathbf{U}$.
-The loss function aims to inject the patch feature information which contains the most detailed information about the small object, into the fused feature.
-Specifically, we use a text feature $w$ that describes the small object in the image as a proxy feature to draw the fused feature $v$ closer to the patch feature $u_{\text{max}}$.
-This is because the text feature resides in the same joint feature space as the image feature.
-We use a similarity function to measure the similarity between the proxy feature and the candidate patch feature, selecting the most similar patch feature as $ u_{\text{max}}$.
-Simultaneously, we calculate similarities between the fused feature and the proxy feature.
-Then, we minimize the distance function to bring these two similar distributions closer together.
+For small objects within an image, there will be one patch feature $u_{\text{max}} \in \mathbb{R}^{d}$ containing the most information about the object.
+The loss function aims to inject the most detailed patch feature into the fused feature.
+We use a text feature $w \in \mathbb{R}^{d}$ of the description of the small object as a proxy to align the fused feature $v \in \mathbb{R}^{d}$ with the patch feature $u_{\text{max}}$ in their text-image joint embedding space.
+The loss minimizes the distance between the two similarity scores, $\textit{sim}(v, w)$ (the similarity of the fused feature to the proxy feature) and $\textit{sim}(w, u_{\text{max}})$ (the similarity of the top patch to the proxy feature).
+We aim to learn $v$ by minimizing the distance:

-where $w \in \mathbb{R}^{d}$ has the same dimension as $v$ and $u_{\text{max}}$.
-The symbol $\textit{sim}$ represents the similarity measure function, while the symbol $\mathbf{D}$ denotes the distance measure function.
-We aim to learn $v$ such that the distance between the similarity distribution of $v$ and $w$ and the similarity distribution of $u_{\text{max}}$ and $w$ is minimized.
-For every batch of images, we use all class-prompted text features to calculate similarity, without requiring additional supervision beyond the class name in the dataset.

-A PyTorch style code and the complete pipeline of our model can be seen at Appendix \ref{code}.
+where $\mathbf{D}$ is the $L_2$ distance and \textit{sim} is the cosine similarity.
+The method requires dataset-level supervision (class names in the dataset), not fine-grained annotations.
+This loss is well-suited for real-world retrieval tasks (use a text query to retrieve all images containing certain small objects), where the presence of an object matters more than its instance count.
+The use of $L_2$ distance ensures that non-maximal patches still contribute to the gradient, while our fusion model is designed to integrate information across patches.
+The method can handle multiple instances within the same patch.